Get the FREE one-click dictionary software for Windows

 Adjective: obstructed ub'strúk-tid

-1. Shut off to passage, view or hindered from action
+1. Blocked or impeded from passage, view or action

 Verb: obstruct ub'strúkt